SonarSource/sonar-iac/README.md

 * [Issue tracking](https://jira.sonarsource.com/projects/SONARIAC)

 ## Structure
 This project is one analyzer/plugin that scans and raises issues on files associated with multiple languages.
-Currently, these languages are CloudFormation, Kubernetes and Terraform.
+Currently, these languages are CloudFormation, Kubernetes, and Terraform.

 The main point of registration of the plugin to the API is in `sonar-iac-plugin`.
 The analyses of the different languages is separated into "extensions" which get loaded by the main plugin class, and which are structured in a way similar to other analyzers (i.e., parser, visitors, checks, rule resources, etc...).